 It’s widely believed that New Zealand has 20 sheep for every person – information that adds weight to myriad sheep jokes.
 How accurate is this these days?

 Next, we must find out how many sheep we have.
-According to Statistics New Zealand's agricultural production statistics, we had an estimated 31.1 million sheep at 30 June 2011.
+According to Statistics NZ's agricultural production statistics, we had an estimated 29.5 million sheep at 30 June 2015.

 This myth is busted.
 The information is now out of date.

 However, it is still true that people in New Zealand are greatly outnumbered by sheep, and our sheep-to-person ratio is high relative to other countries.
-It’s twice as high as Australia's, for example, which currently has less than five sheep per person.
+It’s still twice as high as Australia's, for example, which currently has fewer than three sheep per person.
 As with New Zealand, this is due to declining sheep numbers and a growing human population.
-The number of sheep in Australia fell 40.7 million between 1994 and 2006, while the human population grew 2.7 million.

 A bit of sheep history